ipython/ipython/docs/source/interactive/reference.rst

 The mode keyword can be either 'Verbose' or 'Plain', giving either very detailed or normal tracebacks respectively.
-The color_scheme keyword can be one of 'NoColor', 'Linux' (default) or 'LightBG'.
+The color_scheme keyword can be one of 'nocolor', 'linux' (default) or 'lightbg'.
 These are the same options which can be set in IPython with ``--colors`` and ``--xmode``.

 This will give any of your programs detailed, colored tracebacks with